 What Happens If You Miss Your Florida Insurance CE Deadline?

-Continuing education is required to keep an insurance license in good standing in Florida.
-The state uses a perpetual license system, meaning the license itself does not expire, but missing the Florida insurance CE deadline results in non-compliance.
+Continuing education is required to keep an insurance license in good standing.
+Although Florida uses a perpetual license system and the license itself does not expire, failure to complete CE can still lead to loss of appointments and inability to transact new insurance business.

 What Activities Must Stop After a Missed CE Deadline